brandongc/distribute-data-MPI/README.md

 Redistribute A(N x M) to NGROUPS random subsets of size B(K x M)

-A is distributed by rows to all MPI ranks each B is distributed by cols among all MPI ranks in the group's communicator
+A is distributed by rows to all MPI ranks
+B is distributed by rows (or optionally columns) among ranks in the group's communicator

 Usage:
 ./memory-estimate Arows Acols Brows Bgroups